 For at-home sessions, I always follow the rule; less = more!
 So if you’re trying this at home, don’t sweat the small stuff and keep it minimal!

 For starters, you’ll want to consider the light.
 So pick a room that has the most natural light available.
-That could be by a large window or a garden entryway for example.
+That could be by a large bay window or a back door for example.